freenas/freenas-docs/userguide/storage.rst

    #.
 Share the clone with the share type or service running on the
        %brand% system.

    #.
-After users have recovered the needed data, destroy the clone
+After users have recovered the needed data, delete the clone
        in the :guilabel:`Active Pools` tab.

    This approach does not destroy any on-disk data and has no impact